 - If an activity doesn’t suit or stops working for you, please let your provider know.

-- The plan records your education and work goals.
+- Your Participation Plan records your education and work goals.

 - It outlines the activities, reporting requirements and appointments you have agreed to do.

-- Your ParentsNext Participation Plan will record what you need to do to report.
+- Your ParentsNext Participation Plan will record what you need to report.

 - If you miss a requirement, you will receive a text message, an email or an inbox message to advise you to contact your provider straight away.

 - If you miss a requirement and do you not contact your provider, your payment may be put on hold*.

 *Participants who are in the Green Zone or Warning Zone on their jobactive dashboard will have two business days to contact their provider before their payment is put on hold.
 See the Two day business payment suspension Fact Sheet for more information.

 ParentsNext participant stories

 Stories of ParentsNext participants and how the program has helped them find their next step.

 - Connecting you with other parents and local support services

 - Arranging financial support for child care and study

 - Writing a resume and job interview practice